opf/openproject/docs/installation-and-operations/operation/restoring/restoring-a-deleted-project/README.md

 This is then saved to `missing_data.sql` which will be used to import the missing data into the current database.

+Before performing the next step, edit the `dump.sql` file and change the missing project ID to the correct value in the head of the file where it says 'DEFINE MISSING PROJECT ID HERE'.

 ```
 cat dump.sql | psql -d openproject_backup